Akuli/jou/doc/perf.md

 ```

 The optimizer assumes that you don't attempt to access the value of a `NULL` pointer.
-In other words, it thinks that the `x = *foo` code will never run,
+In other words it thinks that the `x = *foo` code will never run,
-and it can therefore be ignored.
+and therefore can be ignored.

-Correctly written Jou code does not break when optimizations are enabled.
+Correctly written Jou code does not break when optimizations are enabled.           ?
-For example, accessing a `NULL` pointer simply isn't a good way to exit a program;
+For example, accessing a `NULL` pointer simply isn't a good way to exit a program;  ?
-your program shouldn't ever do it.
+your program shouldn't ever do it.                                                  ?
-If you want the program to crash, you can use the `abort()` function, for example:
+If you want the program to crash, you can use the `abort()` function, for example:  ?

 ```python
 declare printf(msg: byte*, ...) -> int